rpaudel42/rpaudel42.github.io/pages/dataset.md

 The data collected in this set consists of news stories from 2/09/2017 to 6/23/2017, and associated tweets that occurred 10 days before and after the corresponding news story, based upon the twitter account (handle) mentioned in the body of the news.

-<h5>How the Data was Collected?</h5>
+<b>How the Data was Collected?</b>
 First, we collected news data from News API.
 The data from News API have author name, news title, news headline, news url, published date, etc. Then, in order to get the body of the news story (which is not returned from the News API), we crawled the URL for the associated news source to get the body of the news.
 Second, if the body of a news article references a twitter handle, the handle is sent to the Twitter REST API where all tweets 10 days around the published news story are collected.
 The result is two separate, comma-delimited (.csv) files, documents.csv and usertweet.csv, corresponding to news stories and tweets respectively.